 “These treasured garments reveal stories and secrets of the past and have been stored for decades under beds and in the back of closets,” said Mary Beth Nevills, Education Director of Oaklands, “We look forward to sharing with you this year’s exhibit, full of new dresses from our community’s past.”

 Witness the changes in fashion from different areas, eras and cultures as we transcend time to the modern day bride.
 The exhibit will be open daily, Monday-Saturday 10:00 a.m. – 4:00 p.m. and Sundays 1:00 p.m. – 4:00 p.m.
 Admission to the exhibit is $10.00 per person and is open to the public.
 Museum tours are available at regular rates during regular museum hours and combination tickets for the exhibition and house tours are available at a reduced rate.
-This exhibit is presented in partnership with the Human Sciences Department of Middle Tennessee State University.
-For more information, contact Mary Beth Nevills at Oaklands (615) 893-0022 or email firstname.lastname@example.org
+This exhibit is sponsored in part by the Human Sciences Department of Middle Tennessee State University and the PNJW Clothing Collections of Alpharetta, Georgia.
+For more information, contact Mary Beth Nevills at Oaklands (615) 893-0022 or email email@example.com

 Download a registration form to sign-up for field trips.